Ilikedietpepsi/ik-spider/README.md

 should take a while to open the project for the first time.
 Once the project is opened, open the scene in Assets -> Scenes -> SampleScene.

+Use "W, A, S, D" to control the spider

 No constraints: https://www.youtube.com/watch?v=yZOSPxLqdcI (uncheck ‘constraint’ in Inspector of Body)

 Too many constraints: https://www.youtube.com/watch?v=kGo65_WiOIE(check ‘constraint’ in Inspector and set a small angle, for example, 10)